-This report was prepared by The Maritime Alliance, Delawarde Consulting, and ECONorthwest for and under contract to the Port of Seattle.
-We received assistance and direction from the Port, as well as valuable information and perspectives from numerous individuals during stakeholder outreach events.
+This report was prepared by the Maritime Alliance, Delawarde Consulting, and ECONorthwest for and under contract to the Port of Seattle.
+We received assistance and direction from the Alliance and the Port, as well as valuable information and perspectives from numerous individuals during stakeholder outreach events.
+That assistance notwithstanding, Delawarde Consulting and ECONorthwest are responsible for the content of this report.